2019 Pacific hurricane season: Tropical Storm Octave

 An area of low pressure materialized within the monsoon trough across the eastern Pacific on October 15.
 The low drifted west-southwest and organized into a tropical depression around 12:00 UTC on October 17 before further intensifying into Tropical Storm Octave twelve hours later.
 The small storm attained peak winds of 45 mph within a small central dense overcast before it drifted northward into an environment of dry air that prompted weakening.
 Octave degenerated to a remnant low around 18:00 UTC on October 19 as it curved east-northeast and later south-southwest.
 The remnant low dissipated two days later in the vicinity of where it first developed.

 Tropical Storm Priscilla

 Another tropical wave moved off Africa on October 3 and fractured over the Caribbean Sea, with the northern portion spawning Tropical Storm Nestor in the Atlantic.
 The southern portion continued into the eastern Pacific, leading to the formation of a tropical depression around 00:00 UTC on October 20.
 It intensified into Tropical Storm Priscilla six hours later while turning north.
 Having spent little time over water, and affected by moderate easterly wind shear, Priscilla quickly moved into the coastline near Cuyutlán, Colima, at 19:30 UTC on October 20 as a minimal tropical storm.
 The cyclone weakened quickly once inland and dissipated by 06:00 UTC on October 21 over the rugged terrain of southwestern Mexico.
 Priscilla and its precursor disturbance over Mexico caused heavy flooding and mudslides in and around areas Manzanillo.
+However, no significant damage was reported.